 Put vinyl or plastic shower curtains in your washing machine along with a few bath towels.

 Wash in cold water on the gentle cycle.
 Remove the curtains before the spin cycle and hang them to dry.

 Clean and repair, or replace, the bathroom caulking.

 Bare the floors and clean area rugs according to the manufacturer's directions.
 Be sure to place non-slip rug pads underneath to keep summer-free kids - and everyone in your home - safe .

 Go through family pictures that you’ve taken over the past year.
 Be ruthless.
 Toss the bad ones; send Grandma a bunch and file the rest (by month and year) until you finally get around to compiling that album.

 Refresh the photographs you have on display with some of the best you’ve just sorted through.

 Go through your children's artwork (when they're not around).
-Put the top creations in a special keepsake box; frame the very best and display them in a hallway — circular file what's left.
+Put the top creations in a special memory book or box; frame the very best and display them in a hallway — circular file what's left.